itsmaxxst/KGrip/README.md

 For this to work you have to follow the file structure exactly as shown below.

-## Package.json dependencies (check electron documentation on how to structure it for your build)

- - big.js
- - serialPort
- - zeromq
- - electron

 ## Required File Structure

 project-root/